 What if you’ve had enough?

-If you’re too tired, or feeling too distressed or upset, pick up your baby, calm him in any way you wish – for example, with a small drink or a cuddle – and try again next time.
+If you’re too tired or feeling too distressed or upset, pick up your baby, calm him in any way you want – for example, with a small drink or a cuddle – and try again the next time your baby needs to sleep, or when you’re ready.

 What if controlled comforting isn’t working?

-There can be several reasons why a sleep program doesn’t appear to be working.
+There can be several reasons why a sleep program doesn’t seem to be working.

 Are you using the strategy correctly?